-- PEO01a.
-Contribute to problem-solving within their work area - PEO02a.
-Distinguish themselves as effective communicators and team members in their profession - PEO03a.
-Model ethical and professional attitudes and behaviour - PEO04a.
+- PEO01.
+Contribute to problem-solving within their work area PEO02.
+Distinguish themselves as effective communicators and - team members in their profession PEO03.
+Model ethical and professional attitudes and behavior - PEO04.
 Pursue credentialing and professional development opportunities to remain current and adapt to changes in the field